 The truth is, multi-stop route planning is advanced functionality that needs specialist apps with route optimization.
 Route planners that are fine-tuned for a particular task, like deliveries or running routes, often work best.

-This article shares the best apps for seven different situations:
+This article shares the best apps for six different situations:

 Advantages